gabors-data-analysis/da-w-ai/week09/README.md

 We will use the [World Management Survey data](https://osf.io/t6zdp/files/osfstorage) and explore this question:
 > Do firms with better management export more of their production?

+MORE to be added here

+## The basic idea

+But here’s the twist: we’ll run **two sessions** (or use two different models).
+One will give us a list of controls, and the other will act as a kind of “adversarial LLM” that pushes back and questions those choices.
+Think of it like a debate between two AIs: one helpful, one suspicious.

 ## Prompt construction